BabarZKhan/IntelOneAPI/README.md

 # Intel DevCloud for oneAPI
+This repo is for my Intel oneAPI experiments.
+Courtesy Intel, I have DevCloud account where I am running most of my experiments.
 The Intel DevCloud is a development sandbox to learn about DPC++ and program oneAPI cross-architecture applications